Frustrated superconductivity and sextetting order: Introduction

-The effect of strong frustration in frustrated systems can lead to exotic phenomena.
-One of the general feature of frustrated system is the presence of macroscopic degeneracy of the classical ground-states configurations owing to the huge unconstrained degrees of freedom.
-Geometry frustration coming from the underlying lattice topology is the origin of the macroscopic degeneracy in many lattice systems, such as the classical spin liquid systems \cite{moessner2006geometrical,balents2010spin}.
-The three-color model on the honeycomb lattice \cite{baxter1970} is another important frustrated system appearing in classical antiferromagnets \cite{huse1992classical}, arrays of Josephson junctions \cite{moessner2006geometrical}, orbital physics\cite{wu2007flat,wu2008orbital,wu2008p} and other contexts\cite{chakraborty2002topological,You2012}.
-In this system, each bond on the lattice is attached by one of the three colors $\mathbf{R} (\text{red}),\mathbf{G} (\text{green}),\mathbf{B} (\text{blue})$ such that the three bonds connected by one site have different colors.
-The classical ground-state configuration under this three-color constraint has a macroscopic degeneracy, leading to an extensive entropy of $0.38k_B$ per hexagon\cite{baxter1970}.
-The macroscopic degeneracy brings about strong fluctuations of the color variables, which kill the color order.
-However, a three-color combined order could survive the fluctuations below the Kosterlitz-Thouless phase transition, which is related to the ``charge 6e'' SC studied here.
-This frustration mechanism has also been extended to four-color model on the three-dimensional diamond lattice \cite{chern2011orbital,Chern2014}, where similar ``2-in-2-out" ice-rule as spin ice system also results in the macroscopic ground-state degeneracy \cite{petrenko2002,bramwell2001spin}.
+Here we propose an alternative mechanism based on the frustrations of the superconducting phase coherence, which naturally leads to the sextetting order.
+Usually the frustrated systems are characterized by the macroscopic degeneracy of ground-state configurations at the classic level \cite{moessner2006geometrical,balents2010spin}.
+The three-coloring model on the honeycomb lattice \cite{baxter1970} is a celebrated example, which applies to various frustrated systems including classical antiferromagnets \cite{huse1992classical}, Josephson junction arrays\cite{DHLee2004,castelnovo2004dynamical}, orbital-active materials\cite{wu2007flat,wu2008orbital,wu2008p}, and other systems \cite{chern2013frustrated,chakraborty2002topological,You2012}.
+Each bond of the honeycomb lattice is painted by one of the three colors $\mathbf{R} (\text{red}),\mathbf{G} (\text{green}),\mathbf{B} (\text{blue})$ under the so-called ``color constraint" that three bonds connected to the same vertex are pained by different colors.
+The classical ground-state configurations exhibit a macroscopic degeneracy, leading to an extensive entropy of $0.38k_{\text{B}}$ per hexagon\cite{baxter1970}.
+The strong frustrations kill the order of the single color variable, but a combined three-color order could survive.
+This frustration mechanism has also been extended to the four-coloring model on the three-dimensional diamond lattice \cite{Chern2014}, which exhibits the dipolar correlation characterized by a cubic power decay $1/R^3$.